AvirukBasak/creeve/README.md

 # Creeve
-Compiler for Creeve - the object oriented c language
+Compiler for Creeve - the object oriented C language

 Creeve is a passion project meant to generate C code from an object oriented code that looks like C++.